GeorgGroenendaal/Dial-Media-Agents/README.md

 # Media agents in DIAL

 ## Instructions on how to run the code
-Download the latest version of Netlogo from https://ccl.northwestern.edu/netlogo/references.shtml.
-Our implementation is on the master branch in code/code/ and is called Dial1.0.nlogo.
-Once you open NetLogo, you can open the file Dial1.0.nlogo to run our program.
+Download the latest version of Netlogo from https://ccl.northwestern.edu/netlogo/6.1.1/ Our implementation is on the master branch in code/ and is called Finale.nlogo Once you open NetLogo, you can open the file Finale.nlogo to run our program.
 In order to initialise the simulation, press the "setup" button.
 To start the simulation, press "go".

 ## Original implementation